fleming79/async-kernel/docs/usage/commands.md

 Trio provides the function [trio.lowlevel.start_guest_run][] to run the event loop as a guest of the host event loop by means of callbacks.

-Ilya Egorov recently wrote an experimental asyncio version ([gist](https://gist.github.com/x42005e1f/857dcc8b6865a11f1ffc7767bb602779)).
+The author of aiologic recently wrote an experimental asyncio version ([gist](https://gist.github.com/x42005e1f/857dcc8b6865a11f1ffc7767bb602779)).

 This means we can have a gui event loop and and asynchronous event loop running in the same thread.
 This is especially useful when the gui isn't thread safe.

-Here are some example kernel specs for host and backend
+Here are some example kernel specs for host and backend.

 ### tk